By Jim Clanin

 Building Sales Tax Compliant Websites

-Currently, Atlanta Area businesses discover advantages in consulting with an experienced web designer to create ecommerce sites that comply with the new sales tax provisions.
+Currently, Atlanta Area businesses discover advantages in consulting with an experienced web designer to create ecommerce sites with competitive Atlanta Ecommerce Website Design team that comply with the new sales tax provisions.
 Some issues to discuss include:

 - What business model do you maintain, and how many transactions do you conduct that require sales tax collection and remission?